 Kids want freedom as much as adults do.
 And there’s a good chance no one wants their independence more than teenagers.
 For moms or dads with a teen in the house, there’s an often headache-inducing balancing act to orchestrate: being supportive of your child’s individuality and personhood, acknowledging their desire for freedom, and expressing your own responsibilities as parents.

 I believe there’s a key to maintaining the best relationship you can with a teenager.
 In fact, it’s a crucial factor in any trusting relationship.
-You’ll find it below in the advice I share with a mom who wrote to The Parents Project with the following question:
+You’ll find it below in the advice I share with a mom who wrote to My Kid Is Gay with the following question:

 “My 14-year-old daughter came out to me right after her freshman year of high school ended.
 It was shocking to my husband and me, and we’ve been giving her space.
 She’s been hanging out with “friends” a lot this summer, and it’s starting to feel like she’s home less and less and I don’t know where she is, who she’s with, or what she’s doing.
 I’m worried if I try to be a stern parent and keep her home, I’ll scare her away.
 How can I be a good parent while also giving her freedom?”

-6. You will always love her for who she is.
-(Because you really can’t say that too often.)
+- You will always love her for who she is.
+(Because you really can’t say that too often.)”